Mark Atkinson (scientist): Research

-nPOD

-Atkinson is the Executive Director for the Network for Pancreatic Organ donors with Diabetes (nPOD) program, the world's largest "open access" biobank of human tissues from persons with or at varying levels of risk for type 1 diabetes. nPOD is funded by JDRF and The Leona M. and Harry B. Helmsley Charitable Trust.

-Through nPOD, Atkinson and other collaborators support research utilizing transplant-grade human tissues obtained from organ donors, including pancreas, spleen, whole blood, serum, lymph nodes, pancreatic lymph nodes, thymus, skin and bone marrow.
-The goal is to better understand the causes of type 1 diabetes and identify potential approaches to curing the disease.
-Atkinson has directed nPOD since its founding in 2007, it has and continued to support over 250 different investigators in some 200 research projects in 20 countries worldwide.

-Research collaborations
+Collaborations

 In addition to nPOD, Atkinson participates in a number of other collaborative research efforts.
 He is one of ten members of the Brehm Coalition for Type 1 Diabetes Research, and one of four initial members of the Leona M. and Harry B. Helmsley Charitable Trust's Type 1 Diabetes Research Initiative.
 Atkinson also collaborates on a number of research initiatives with investigators in the US and abroad as well as with his colleagues at the University of Florida's Diabetes Institute.

 Atkinson also serves as Director of the Human Biomolecular Atlas Program (HuBMAP) at the University of Florida.
 HuBMAP is working to develop a 3-D map of the human body at a single-cell level.